Abstract

 The stellar masses are then calculated as:

-Here $M_{solar}(M_G)$ is the baseline solar-metallicity mass from the empirical main-sequence relations of Pecaut & Mamajek (2013, updated 2022), and $\beta_{\rm MLR} \approx 1.5$ is an empirical coefficient calibrated by regressing the fractional mass residual against $\Delta C$ within the disk reference sample ($|Z| < 100$ pc): for stars with spectroscopic metallicities available in the LAMOST or APOGEE cross-match, the slope of $\Delta M/M$ versus $\Delta C$ is $1.4$–$1.6$, and the pipeline adopts the central value.
+Here $M_{solar}(M_G)$ is the baseline solar-metallicity mass from the empirical main-sequence relations of Pecaut & Mamajek (2013, updated 2022), and $\beta_{\rm MLR} \approx 1.5$ is a conservative color-mass coefficient.
+To avoid circularity, the pipeline calibrates $\beta_{\rm MLR}$ only from independent spectroscopic metallicities when a LAMOST or APOGEE cache is available; photometric [Fe/H] proxies derived from $\Delta C$ are retained for diagnostics but are not regressed back onto $\Delta C$.
+In the absence of an independent spectroscopic cache, the pipeline uses the external $\beta_{\rm MLR}=1.5\pm0.5$ prior and then stress-tests the environmental ordering with $\beta_{\rm MLR}=0$, $1$, $2$, and a quadratic correction.
 (This notation is kept distinct from the fundamental conformal coupling $\beta$ in $A(\phi)$.)
 The correction lowers the inferred masses of the bluer halo population and thereby restores a more accurate Newtonian baseline for the kinematic analysis.

 3.3 Kinematic Analysis